|Farm||CCC Camp S-51||Pine Grove POW Camp||Church Camp|

 A 2009 "walker" says that he checked the direction and it is dead on to true north.
 Magnetic compasses have a 10 deg. declination at the camp.

 If you stand at the fountain and walk up into the clearing to the NW (see picture above), you can still find the "star" down the hill from the flag poll.
 There is a small hole in the center of the star but not big enough for a flag pole.
 No one know what it was for.
 Walk to the west to find the footers for the upper barracks.
-Past the barracks, the pool is down the hill and up the hill is the "Pavilion" floor, the "Steps to Nowhere" and the Upper Service road.
+Past the barracks, the pool is down the hill.
+Up the hill is the "Pavilion" floor, the "Steps to Nowhere" and the Upper Service road.

 Looking north-west from main road.
 You can still locate the remains of three guard towers which will be four concrete blocks about 8' apart.
 One is located near the fountain and the other further up the hill near the service road.